Habrador/Computational-geometry/README.md

 * Remove or clarify the conversions between 2d and 3d
 * Ear Clipping with holes-in-holes
 * Fix point-in-polygon floating point precision issues (see Geometric Tools for Computer Graphics).
 Can also be used to improve Ear Clipping because uses the same idea
+* Ear Clipping should use half-edge data structure, making it easier to flip triangles and is more standardized